 Please use Google Chrome, Firefox, Edge or Safari on this site.
 Internet Explorer will not function properly as it is too old to be compatible with the system.

 Toni Gallo is a senior editor with the journal Academic Medicine and an Educational Resources and Scholarship Lead at the Association of American Medical Colleges.
-She has more than 10 years of experience reviewing and editing scholarly and other writing and has led reviewing and writing workshops at medical schools and regional and national meetings.
-She founded Academic Medicine’s blog AM Rounds and podcast Academic Medicine Podcast.
+She has nearly 15 years of experience reviewing and editing scholarly and other writing and has led reviewing and writing workshops at medical schools and national and international meetings.
+She founded Academic Medicine’s blog AM Rounds and hosts the Academic Medicine Podcast.